Skip to main content

 Insurance Cost Comparison

-Cargo vans are generally cheaper to insure because they are lighter, cause less damage in accidents, and are classified as lighter commercial vehicles:
+Cargo vans are generally cheaper to insure because they are lighter, cause less damage in accidents, and are classified as lighter commercial vehicles.
+For a deeper look at what drives premiums on the heavier vehicle, read our box truck insurance cost guide:

 CoverageBox TruckCargo Van